This Ghost Stories board game review was made after playing the game over 20 times, with multiple games played at each

 What is Ghost Stories?

-Ghost Stories is a cooperative horror game that has you work together with your teammates to defeat one or more incarnations of Wu-Feng and a lot of ghosts that come before him.
+Ghost Stories is a cooperative horror board game that has you work together with your teammates to defeat one or more incarnations of Wu-Feng and a lot of ghosts that come before him.
 Each player takes on the role of a Taoist priest who must turn back the evil wave of ghosts and save the village.

 Ghost Stories Rules Overview